Johniereed/PrepScholar-coupon/README.md

 ## Prep Scholar Coupon Code | Get $300 Off

-Grab [$300 off](https://shareasale.com/r.cfm?b=1411236&u=1129260&m=91268&urllink=&afftrack=Google) on PrepScholar expert-led courses with this prep expert coupon code.
+Grab [$300 off](https://shareasale.com/r.cfm?b=1411236&u=1129260&m=91268&urllink=&afftrack=Google) on PrepScholar expert-led courses with this prepscholar coupon code.

 This is a limited-time offer.
 Click the button below to claim this PrePscholar deal now!